MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### Certificate Viewer

 In Windows Insider build 19041.1346+ we are adding a Certificate Viewer in the HoloLens 2 Settings app.
-This feature provides a simple and user-friendly way to verify certificates on your device.
-To find a specific certificate quickly there are options to sort by name, store or expiration date.
-Users may also directly search for a certificate.
-With the new Certificate Viewer, admins and users now have improved auditing, diagnosis and validation tooling to ensure that devices remain secure and compliant.
-To view more about an individual certificate select the certificate and click on Info.
+Certificate installation currently supports .cer and .crt files.
+Device Owners can install certificates in Local Machine and Current User;  all other users can only install into Current User.
+Users can only remove certificates installed directly from the Settings UI.
+If a certificate has been installed through other means, it must be also be removed by the same mechanism.

 -	**Auditing:** Ability to validate that a certificate is deployed correctly or to confirm that it was removed appropriately.
 -	**Diagnosis:** When issues arise, validating that the appropriate certificates exist on the device saves time and helps with troubleshooting.